 Yes, AFF will help you start a chapter in your city!
 AFF's team would like to speak with you about the opportunities and resources available so you can host successful events and provide a valuable resource to build the liberty movement in your city.
-Please visit this page
+Please contact Kathryn Shelton

 AFF defines leadership as the action of leading followers toward a common goal.
 AFF’s notion of leadership is situational—that is, time and place dependent.
 Ultimately, AFF cannot make leaders.
-But AFF can enhance the probability that when a leadership situation arises, when the challenge calls, the best conservatives and libertarians will be ready to lead.
+But AFF can enhance the probability that when a leadership situation arises, when the challenge calls, people who embrace free market solutions will be ready to lead.
 AFF recognizes that not all leadership must be done with authority.
-Leadership can be exerted from within organizations, outside politics, and through media — not just from atop.
-Accordingly, AFF succeeds when its members exert leadership as policy analysts, writers, media strategists, campaigners, negotiators on Capitol Hill, philanthropists, and managers—not just when an AFF members become congressmen or CEOs.
+Leadership can be exerted from within organizations, outside politics, and through media — not just from the top.
+Accordingly, AFF succeeds when its members become effective, lifelong advocates as policy analysts, writers, media strategists, campaigners, parents, negotiators on Capitol Hill, philanthropists, and managers—not just when an AFF members become congressmen or CEOs.

 AFF is a 501(c)(3) non-partisan educational organization that does not lobby or endorse (for or against) any candidate or legislation.
 Topics discussed by AFF speakers and writers involve a wide variety of public policy issues from many perspectives.

 Thank you for considering a tax-deductible donation to support the work of America's Future Foundation.
 There are several options to give.
 You can:1.
 Send a check to 1513 16th Street NW, Washington, DC 20036.
 2. Contribute online through this site

 .
 3. Make a donation of stock.
 Please call 202.331.2261 or email Bitcoin donation